 Question 3: To Lady Byron – when his Lordship is busy with the writing of a new poem, does he prefer:

 To write his poem while at the Cocoa Tree Club

 Use the library of his publisher John Murray

 To write at home in a study shared with his wife

 I do not like to be interrupted when I am writing.
 Lady Byron did not attend to these whims of mine.

 Lady Byron’s reply is probably NOT to be guessed at!

-Make a House call to Lady Melbourne
+Make a house call upon Lady Melbourne

-To write a letter to Lady Caroline Lamb
+Write a letter to Lady Caroline Lamb

-Drawing a person’s character on paper
+Draw a person’s character upon paper